intenvy/snapp-surge/README.md

 Before the service declares readiness, it loads all the polygons from [osm](https://openstreetmap.org).<br>
 When this component is called, it iterates through all polygons one by one and checks if the given point is inside it or not using [ray casting](https://en.wikipedia.org/wiki/Point_in_polygon#Ray_casting_algorithm). <br>
-When it finds a polygon, it returns the ID and when id doesn't it simply returns an error.
+When it finds a polygon, it returns the ID and when it doesn't it simply returns an error.

 <br>

 **What happens if our business needs dynamic polygons?**

-The component can update its polygons in a regular interval from a single datasource.<br>
+This component can update its polygons in regular intervals from a single datasource.<br>
 This way if you update that data source it will take effect after a delay. <br>
 But since these kinds of update hardly ever happen, we can simply restart our service when a polygon update is pushed. <br>